imrealsd/imrealsd/README.md

 -->

-I'm Subhadeep Dhnag, a firmware developer proficient in C programming.
+I'm Subhadeep Dhang, a firmware developer proficient in C programming.
 My expertise spans various microcontroller systems, including 8, 16, and 32-bit architectures.
 I've successfully executed numerous projects, from foundational bare-metal designs to complex RTOS applications.
 This work has involved skillfully navigating both register-level programming and HAL APIs.
 Currently, I'm furthering my skills by venturing into embedded Linux.
 This progression showcases my commitment to continuous learning and staying updated with cutting-edge embedded systems technology.

 Connect with me on [Linkedin]